How does Rest Less make money

 Sri Lanka’s prime location in the deep azure Indian Ocean means it’s a perfect base from which to see some of the greatest leviathans of the sea.
 Whales come here to enjoy the deep, warm, nutrient-rich waters that surround the island.

 In the summer months, Trincomalee’s seas are a hotbed of cetacean activity with whales, dolphins, and porpoises regularly breaching and putting on a show.
-There are plenty of tour operators in Sri Lanka that provide whale-watching experiences, but we recommend you do some research to make sure you book with one that operates ethically to ensure the continued safety and well-being of these precious oceanic giants.
+Many tour operators in Sri Lanka offer whale-watching experiences, but we recommend doing some research to make sure you book with one that operates ethically.
+This ensures the continued safety and well-being of these precious oceanic giants.

 4. To have a cuppa at the source

 You simply can’t visit Sri Lanka without enjoying a nice cup of tea while gazing out across the plantations it was harvested from.
-Sri Lankan (Ceylon) tea is famous the world over, and for such a comparatively small island, remarkably, it’s the third largest exporter of tea in the world.
+Sri Lankan (Ceylon) tea is famous worldwide, and for such a comparatively small island, it’s the third largest exporter of tea in the world.

-After tourism, tea is one of the country’s most important industries and has shaped Sri Lanka’s development and culture since it was introduced in the early 1800s.
-It’s a fundamental part of Sri Lanka’s story.
+After tourism, tea is one of the country’s biggest industries and has shaped Sri Lanka’s development and culture since its introduction in the early 1800s.

 The plantations are beautiful.
 Cascading tiers of perfectly placed terraces drape across the hills and valleys of central Sri Lanka, and you can see how the tea plants – Sri Lanka’s ‘green gold’ – get from the terrace to the teacup.